Skip to content

 In those cases, oral rehydration salts cost €5 and work just as well.
 The IV is a luxury experience, not a medical necessity.

 Look for: a service that uses a licensed doctor or nurse (not "wellness practitioners"), proper sterile single-use cannulas, and provides documentation of what was administered.
-If the price is significantly above €300 for a basic IV, you're paying for the marketing.
+If a basic IV costs far more than a home doctor visit would, you're mostly paying for the marketing.

-MDMA / ecstasy
+MDMA / ecstasy — what are the worry signs?

 The morning after: fatigue, jaw tension, low mood, headache.
 These resolve over 24–48 hours.
 Worry signs: persistent vomiting, very high temperature, confusion, irregular heartbeat, severe muscle pain (rhabdomyolysis risk) — see a doctor or 112 if severe.